Swansea Sixth form College, Swansea College

 The management of Swansea Sixth Form College makes sure that all their students, including foreigners, quickly adapt to new conditions and places of life:

-- offers 3 accommodation options: in host families, school residence and rented apartments,
+- It offers 3 accommodation options: in host families, school residence and rented apartments,

-- provides comfortable accommodation on the campus, which is located 100 m from the academic building.
+- It provides comfortable accommodation on the campus, which is located 100 m from the academic building.

 If students choose to be accommodated in the homes of host families, then they receive a separate room in which there is a bed, a table and chair for studying, a wardrobe or a chest of drawers for storing things.
 Teens eat breakfast and dinner with their temporary caregivers, and are sometimes given access to the kitchen to prepare snacks for the rest of the day.
 Usually, host family homes are a 20-minute bus ride from campus.